mme/vergeml/docs/Training/Performance_metrics.md

 * events file: this is a file generated from ```tensorflow``` which saves during each training steps performance metrics.
 You can read this file using ```tensorboard```.
 * stats.csv file: this saves the stats in a .csv file.
+* predictions.csv file: this saves all prediction values for your test sample split.

 Next read
 ============